The Ultimate Guide To Social Skills

 I thought I was coming across as a fun, gregarious guy, but watching that tape I looked like a dull, humorless robot.

-That was a crucial piece of feedback that I was missing — and no one in the interviews told me about.
+That was a crucial piece of feedback that I was missing — and no one in the interviews told me about it.
 Instead, opportunities just kept passing right by me, and I didn’t know why.

 Of course, there are other ways to get feedback besides taping yourself, but the rewards can be just as profound.